TOR – Human Resources Committee

 • To review from time-to-time policy objectives within the committees Terms of Reference for consideration by Full Council.

-• To review strategic plan objectives, on a yearly basis, providing an update to Full Parish Council.
+• To review strategic plan objectives, on a yearly basis, providing an update to Council.

-• Ensure that all staff, including the Clerk, have an annual appraisal in line with the Appraisal policy
+• Ensure that all staff, including the Clerk, receive an annual appraisal and regular 1-2-1’s in line with the Appraisal policy

 • Approve requests within the training budget for personal development and health & safety requirements.